 *All prices are bang up to date with our snazzy widgets, while odds in copy are accurate at time of publishing but subject to change

-Sadly, the Boys in Green will not be out in the Middle East but England are one of the 29 sides busy preparing for the first ever winter World Cup after easing through as Group I winners in UEFA’s qualification process.
+Sadly, the Boys in Green will not be out in the Middle East but England are one of the sides preparing for the first ever winter World Cup after easing through as Group I winners in UEFA’s qualification process.

 WELCOME TO PADDY POWER NEWS!

 Wales join the Three Lions in Qatar after beating Ukraine in the play-offs which means a hotly-anticipated Battle of Britain awaits in Group B.